topo-gps/ios-manual/en/maps/offline_maps.rst

 Downloading map tiles
 ~~~~~~~~~~~~~~~~~~~~~
 If you tap the label ‘Offline accessible:‘ on the top left of the map screen the map download screen will appear.
-In this screen you can download map tiles of the area that is currently visible in the map screen.
+Alternatively you can tap Menu > Maps > Download map.
+In the map download screen you can download map tiles of the area that is currently visible in the map screen.

 An example of the map download screen is displayed below: